artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 ## Observations

-Herodotus progresses back and forth in time providing background for his story.
+Herodotus's history of the Greco-Person war progresses back and forth in time as he gives background for the personalities and peoples involved.

 Herodotus relays entertaining and implausible stories, occasionally mentioning that he doesn't believe them (and why) or offering his own alternative.
 He is motivated by his major topic---the Greco-Persian Wars---but also by relaying marvels that he has found.
 For example, he justifies his long discussion of Egypt as follows: